 Weak respiratory muscles

 First, your doctor will ask you about the symptoms you’re experiencing and your medical history.
-They will often run a variety of tests to assess the oxygen and carbon dioxide levels in your blood.
-They can measure oxygen by taking a blood sample or by using an oximeter, a small device that attaches to the finger.
+They’ll often run a variety of tests to assess the oxygen and carbon dioxide levels in your blood.
+They can measure oxygen by taking a blood sample or using an oximeter, a small device that attaches to the finger.